Dear Compal Customers,

 Our US section highlights Amazing Fantasy 15, signed to the splash page by Stan Lee and Amazing Spider-Man 1-100.
 We continue with our run of pulps including Fantastic Adventures, Jungle Stories, Planet Stories and Weird Tales and look out for Golden Age Action Comics 28 and Superman 13 in mid grades.

 However if it’s really good value you’re after, look no further than lot 123 estimated at £40-60.
 It’s the Beano comic No 3260 from 2005.
 The original 200,000 copy print run was destroyed as a certain French footballer was lampooned within.

 Comic Book Auctions Ltd.

-All postal and fax bids need to be with us by FRIDAY 2 MARCH and we will enter them on your behalf in thesaleroom.com/Comic Book Auctions website closing on Sunday 4 March from 2pm.
+All postal and fax bids need to be with us by FRIDAY 31 MAY and we will enter them on your behalf in thesaleroom.com/Comic Book Auctions website closing on Sunday 2 June starting at 2pm.